-- Order a couple of USB/serial interfaces.
+- DONE.
+Order a couple of USB/serial interfaces.
 Le sigh; I'm just going to pay the FTDI tax on this one.
 This will let me talk to the FPGA boards from a host PC running a dumb terminal (operator's console on serial channel 0) as well as implement secondary storage (via serial channel 1).

 - Replace Kestrel-2DX with minimum configuration Kestrel-3.
 On the CPU FPGA, build a stripped down, yet streamlined, Kestrel-2DX.
 Replace Wishbone B3 with TileLink TL/UL interconnects.
 Upgrade 2DX's KCP53000 with the 3's KCP53010 CPU.
 Talk to the outside world with (DMA-backed?)
 SIA cores, and via a GPIA-2 core for user I/O needs.
 Kiss SD support goodbye (good riddance!).
 Port DX-Forth to Kestrel-3.
 (Update DX-Forth to use file-based I/O?
 Maybe!)
 First public release of Kestrel-3 technology.
 This step ensures I'll never run into either "can't port Kestrel because we don't make your FPGA boards anymore" and "we can't install your FPGA dev environment" again.

 - Update Kestrel-3 User's Guide.
 Document the processor, the SIA core(s), the GPIA-2 cores (if any), and provide an introduction to and reference for DX-Forth.